DESIGNING A FASCINATING ESCAPE ROOM CAN BE RATHER TRICKY

 COMPLEX, CONTEXTUAL CLUES

-The best escape rooms have a clear narrative, which is consistent throughout from beginning to end.
-As soon as everything is over, and that exit door opens up, the player should have been able to recognize a connection between all those different clues.
+The best escape rooms have a clear narrative which is consistent throughout from beginning to end.
+By the time everything is over,and the exit door opens up, the player should have been able to recognize a connection between all those different clues.
 It can be very unnerving if the plot of specific movies contains elements, which don’t fit the story naturally.
 In the same way, it can be perceived as rather boring, when one goes from one clue to the next, without the puzzlings adding on top of each other.

 ACTIVITIES THAT REQUIRE TEAMWORK